Hubble's law: Observability of parameters

-Expansion velocity vs. relative velocity
+Expansion velocity vs. peculiar velocity

 In using Hubble's law to determine distances, only the velocity due to the expansion of the universe can be used.
 Since gravitationally interacting galaxies move relative to each other independent of the expansion of the universe, these relative velocities, called peculiar velocities, need to be accounted for in the application of Hubble's law.

-The Finger of God effect is one result of this phenomenon.
-In systems that are gravitationally bound, such as galaxies or our planetary system, the expansion of space is a much weaker effect than the attractive force of gravity.
+Such peculiar velocities give rise to redshift-space distortions.

 Time-dependence of Hubble parameter

-The parameter H is commonly called the "Hubble constant", but that is a misnomer since it is constant in space only at a fixed time; it varies with time in nearly all cosmological models, and all observations of far distant objects are also observations into the distant past, when the “constant” had a different value.
-The "Hubble parameter" is a more correct term, with H_{0} denoting the present-day value.
+The parameter H is commonly called the "Hubble constant", but that is a misnomer since it is constant in space only at a fixed time; it varies with time in nearly all cosmological models, and all observations of far distant objects are also observations into the distant past, when the "constant" had a different value.
+"Hubble parameter" is a more correct term, with H_{0} denoting the present-day value.